elementor/elementor-developers-docs/src/controls/conditional-display.md

 ## Condition Argument

-To set conditional display to Elementor controls, use the `condition` argument in any control.
+To set a conditional display for Elementor controls, use the `condition` argument in any control.

 ### Single-Value Condition

-Display condition may depend on an exact value:
+The display condition may depend on an exact value:

 ```php{6-8}
 $this->add_control(